 Find a Hotel Near Kirkjufell

 Hotels are limited, we no longer use or recommend the Hotel Framnes or Hotel Kirkjufell (same hotel).
 We have 2 overnight photo tours booked into Hotel Framnes in April 2019.
 The first group ordered 5 rooms for 2 nights, but when we arrived, the hotel was dark and locked.
 We called the owner who blamed it on us and couldn’t be bothered to open the hotel for us.
 It happened again a week later when I booked a very expensive room for a private tour.
 Please avoid this place and use the Grundarfjorður Guest House instead.
 For a Guesthouse outside the town with a great view of Kirkjufell Mountain, we recommend Suður-Bár Guesthouse

-Kirkjufellsfoss looks great with Winter snow although the access can be limited after heavy snow.
+Kirkjufellsfoss looks great with winter snow, although access can be limited after heavy snow.
 Roads to Kirkjufellsfoss are well maintained due to the fishing towns along the northern side of the Snæfellsnes peninsula.
 Be aware that in mid-winter there are not enough daylight hours to explore the whole of the Snæfellsnes peninsula.

 The kirkjufell mountain s a great subject for Northern lights on a clear Winter night.

 These tours of the Snæfellsnes Peninsula normally include Kirkjufell and Kirkjufellsfoss waterfall.